 Animal photography is a lot like photographing children.
 Most of our clients are a bit anxious, excited, fidgety, talkative, or distracted.
-No pet is the same.
+No pet or horse is the same.
 What works for one may not work for the next.
-So, for the first 15 minutes of our scheduled session, pets are allowed to roam and get accustomed to the surroundings.
+So, for the first 10-15 minutes of our scheduled session, pets are allowed to roam and get accustomed to the surroundings if we aren’t shooting at home.
 I usually take that time to get to know your pet and their likes and dislikes.
 Based on what we discuss during the first few minutes determines how we will approach our photography session.
 Some pets would rather start things off getting to know me and investigating all of my strange equipment while others may be a bit more comfortable stretching out our introduction through the entire length of our session while sticking close to their human.

 Keep in mind that you know your pet the best.
 Never hesitate to speak up if you have ideas as we work together to get the best shots of your pet!

 Let’s be honest!
 When it comes to our sweet fur babies, things such as eye boogers, mud, slobber, and tangles are part of the package so it’s always a good idea to spruce up your pet before a session and be sure to bring a comb or brush for long haired pets as well as a hand towel for His Royal Slobber Lips. 😜 Don’t forget fresh drinking water if we are doing a session somewhere other than our studio where fresh water may not be available.

 Most sessions are done with your pet on a leash or lead.
 (Indoor sessions are an exception) It may be removed on occasion at the joint discretion of client and photographer.
 When possible, humans and leads will be removed from photos during the editing phase.
 Collars and bridles will NOT be removed from photos unless discussed with photographer prior to session.
 Please choose your favorite collar or bridle prior to beginning our session.
 Below is an example of how we can pose your pooch on a leash without risk and how it is possible to remove the client in post processing.